mmlabs-mindmaze/mmpack/docs/specs/package-structure.md

 ## Package specification

-Each package specification consists of one YAML entry whose key is the name of the package and the value is a relation ship (=, >=, <) and a package version number.
-If the specification is not restricted by a particular version number or range, the value any must be set.
+Each package specification consists of one YAML entry whose key is the name of the package and the value consisting in list of 2 versions: the minimal version and the maximal.
+If 'any' is specified as minimal or maximal version, no constraints as respectively minimal or maximal version.
+If the minimal version is equal to the maximal veersion (and not specified as 'any'), the version of the package must be equal to the specified version.